neurologic/Comparative-Animal-Behavior/understanding-behavior/family-life_parental-care.md

 :::{figure} /images/bendesky-fig3.png
 :width: 600

-a, Genetic cross design.
-Female P. maniculatus were mated to P. polionotus males to found the cross (see Methods); the behaviour of females and males of each species is shown here for comparison. b–e, Violin plots show the distribution of behaviours.
+(**Figure 3 from Bendesky et al**) **a**, Genetic cross design.
+Female P. maniculatus were mated to P. polionotus males to found the cross (see Methods); the behaviour of females and males of each species is shown here for comparison. **b–e**, Violin plots show the distribution of behaviours.
 Each dot represents the mean behaviour of an animal over three trials.
 :::

 ***Q4: Based only on the results of Figure 3, how did the authors conclude that parental care behavior likely involves more than one gene?***

-***Q5: Which behaviors are the most genetically linked with each other?
+***Q5: Based on results reported in Bendesky et al, which behaviors would you conclude are the most genetically linked with each other?
 Which Figure/Panel are you relying on most to decide this?***

 :::{figure} /images/Bendesky-fig5c.png
 :width: 350